Another Brick in the Wall

 Poke around the night market, get lost in the backstreets (but not too lost) and eat at tiny hole-in-the-wall places.
 If you're down at Victoria Harbour about 8pm and miss the huge fireworks show then you're just not paying attention.

-- Take in the views whilst sailing into Hong Kong's Victoria Harbour
+Take in the views whilst sailing along Hong Kong's Victoria Harbour on a Ferry.

-The trip ends this morning in Hong Kong.
+The trip ends on Day 13 morning in Hong Kong.
 You can depart at any time

 • Gecko’s expert English-speaking Chinese tour guide throughout the tour, and local site guides at some sites.

-• Sightseeing (including entrance fees where applicable): Shanghai, Beijing, Terracotta Warriors, Chengdu Giant Panda Breeding Base, Leshan's Giant Buddha, Yangshuo and Hong Kong.
+• Sightseeing (including entrance fees where applicable): Beijing Forbidden City, Terracotta Warriors in Xian, Chengdu Giant Panda Breeding Base, Leshan's Giant Buddha, Cycling in Yangshuo.

 • Free time to explore Beijing, Xian, Chengdu, Shanghai and Hong Kong.